hediKS7/A-Deep-Dive-into-Medical-AI-with-Knowledge-Graphs/README.md

 ## 🎯 Overview

-**Nurtura** is a specialized medical AI system that implements **Knowledge Graph–augmented Retrieval-Augmented Generation (KG-RAG)** for fertility and reproductive medicine.
+**EPTanit** is a specialized medical AI system that implements **Knowledge Graph–augmented Retrieval-Augmented Generation (KG-RAG)** for fertility and reproductive medicine.
 The system combines biomedical knowledge graphs with large language models to provide evidence-based clinical insights.

 ### ✨ Key Innovations